"They were not killed during the genocide, but they are now dying of AIDS, so in essence

 Working to Support Survivors

 Since 1994, many organizations have been established within and outside of Rwanda to support the needs of Rwandan genocide survivors.
 The work of such organizations ranges from assisting victims in their quest for justice through the local, national or international judicial processes; providing financial assistance; providing medical and psychological assistance; managing orphanages and employment programmes for youth in Rwanda.
-To find out more and to offer your support to their efforts, see a list of such groups.
+See how you can get involved.